aws-samples/amazon-ec2-mssql-workshop/workshop/content/Lab-2-MSSQL-WIN/Server configurations.md

 ### Install Failover Cluster role remotely

-Use the script provided in step 1.4 or manually execute the cli commands (on macOS) and run the following command to install the Failover Cluster Role
+Use the script provided in LAB 1 (Prerequisites), Step 4 or manually execute the cli commands (on macOS) and run the following command to install the Failover Cluster Role.
+Be sure to modify the EC2 Instance IDs into your own (see EC2 Console).

  **Windows**